If you’re an older independent adult, you may be wondering what programs or organizations offer help for seniors without a family.

 Get involved in volunteerism, take community courses, and enjoy congregate meals at your local senior center.
 Building a supportive community network can help reduce the sense of loneliness that many people experience as they age.

 Check out Facebook or other social media for options on senior groups, or contact your local Area Agency on Aging.
-Senior centers in your area will be a great resource to build a support network.
+Senior centers in your area are often a great resource to build a support network.
 Not only will they offer you social opportunities but also the ability to learn about programs that can help you live an independent life.

 Look for a senior companionship program.